 Yet even someone on the ball as this guy can drop it occasionally.
 In a newsletter from him recently, he recommended MailChimp over Mailerlite email marketing software, even though he uses the latter!

-His advice omitted something so important, I emailed him back to him to suggest he needed to rethink things.
-Anyway, his recommendation, coming soon after the recommendations of the other two gurus above, persuaded me to write this blog piece!
+His advice omitted something so important, I emailed him to suggest he needed to rethink things.
+Anyway, his recommendation, coming soon after the recommendations of the other two gurus above, persuaded me to write this blog piece.